strmprivacy/docs/docs/quickstart/batch-exporter.md

 }
 ```

-This will create a data connector named `gcs` for the bucket `strmprivacy-export-demo`,
+This will create a data connector named `my-gcs` for the bucket `strmprivacy-export-demo`,
 using the provided credentials.

 </TabItem>